luis122448/developer-server/README.md

 ![Logo del Projecto](./resources/logo.png)

-# Developer Server: Reserved and Static IPs
+# Automated Developer Server Setup

 This project is designed to manage reserved and static IPs for the development server.
 Follow the steps below to configure your server and execute the script.